How Auto Accident Settlements Exceed the Policy Limits?

 A car accident settlement can exceed policy limits.
 However, the insurer may not pay more than the threshold outlined in the policy.
-Therefore, the defendant or another party may be personally liable for the settlement amounts over the policy limit.
+Therefore, the defendant or another party may be personally liable for the auto accident settlement amounts over the policy limit.

-Auto Insurance Policy Limits in Florida
+What are Auto Insurance Policy Limits in Florida?

 Florida’s minimum coverage for auto accidents is: